sge461/LaunchAssistant/README.md

 # Launch Assistant

 Launch Assistant is a helper app that opens the Google Assistant.
 This is required if you are using a Samsung phone with a Bixby button.
-Because Samsung not allows other assistant apps to be opend with this otherwise usless button.
+Because Samsung does not allow other assistant apps to be opened with this otherwise useless button.

 ## Usage